 Text INFO or HELP to BeFREE (233733) This is a 24-hr, confidential hotline.
 Call or text to receive help, report a tip, or access info and resources.

-This past summer a group of us met to discuss how we could address the increasing influence of human trafficking (HT) in our community.
+The summer of 2013 a group of us met to discuss how we could address the increasing influence of human trafficking (HT) in our community.
 We knew we wanted our efforts to be local, practical, and to meet real needs.
 We were not interested in simply a show of concern, nor did we want to be just another social cause with a lot of hype but little substance.

 We learned about what other NC groups were doing to address HT, what efforts were being made in our area, and whether or not agencies recognized the advance of HT.
 We received lots of advice and encouragement.
 We learned that our county was in need of an organizing agent to “link” together services, first responders and aftercare providers to ensure a seamless response when a trafficked victim was identified.
 We also recognized the need to effectively persuade others about the rapid growth of this crime in our county.